tuckthomas/OpnLend/README.md

 </p>

 <h1 align="center">Loan Origination System</h1>
-<h2 align="center">Community Edition</h2>
+<h2 align="center">Community Edition (CE)</h2>
-<p align="center"><em>OpnLend Community Edition software is a product of OpnLend, Inc.</em></p>
+<p align="center"><em>OpnLend CE software is a product of OpnLend, Inc.</em></p>
 <p align="center"><em>OpnLend Inc. is an Indiana registered S-Corporation</em></p>
 <p align="center"><em>Inquires regarding the OpnLend proprietary edition may be directed to OpnLend Inc.'s sole beneficial owner, Tucker Thomas Olson: tuckerolson13@gmail.com</em></p>

 ### No-Nonsense, Privacy Focused Approach
-All of OpnLend's community edition is offered free of charge.
-No hidden costs and no customer data collection.
-The source code is openly availably for you to download and deploy locally, or you may choose to take advantage of the Paid Premium Support's Cloud Hosting.
+Do you desire to no longer have to send your customers' data to a remote server owned and operated by someone else?
+With OpnLend CE, you can deploy a loan origination system locally over your LAN connection.

 ### Placing Your Needs First, As It Should Be
 Don't need a module?
 Remove it.
 Integration of other AGPL v3 compatible solutions is encouraged.
 My OpnLend solution is ***intended for your institution to scale based upon on its needs; not the needs of other institutions***.
 Ultimately, helping you more efficiently lend to businesses of all sizes, farmers, real estate investors, and others to build a better economy.